 Underlining the existence of this institutional frame could aid our understanding of the relevance of fragmentation among the social actors.
-A politician at the municipal level 'besieged' with requests for institutional responsibility from the local citizenry must confront health, social and economic problems related to the liberalisation of gambling.
-The deregulation is the result of legislative decisions taken at a higher level and in response to contrasting arguments, for example State legislation regarding the collection of tax revenues from gambling.
+A politician at the municipal level "besieged" with requests for institutional responsibility from the local citizenry must confront health, social and economic problems related to the liberalisation of gambling.
+The deregulation is the result of legislative decisions taken at a higher level and in response to contrasting arguments, for example, State legislation regarding the collection of tax revenues from gambling.
 Rhodes (2007) describes this as a classic governance problem within the context of the crisis of the nation-state.
-This institutional distinction between levels in the Italian governing hierarchy has emerged only since the 1990s and the various political reforms of government structures involving the decentralization and devolution of powers.
+This institutional distinction between levels in the Italian governing hierarchy has emerged only since the 1990s during a long process of decentralization and devolution of powers favoring Regions and, partially, Municipalities.
 Another element relevant to the institutional frame is the presence of electoral campaign promises to promote anti-gambling policies.
 Local politicians legitimise their stance by claiming a greater sensitivity to the problem than that of national representatives, who are described as "far from the needs of citizens" and having "unclear relationships with the economic interests" (Int.
 PM3).